SUSE/machinery/docs/System-Description-Format.md

 * systemv - The traditional linux init system, services are started via scripts that get executed on bootup
 * systemd - A new init system that works with binary and handles inter service dependencies better for a faster startup.
 Read more about it on the [systemd homepage](http://www.freedesktop.org/wiki/Software/systemd/)
+* upstart - Upstart is an event-based replacement for the /sbin/init daemon which handles starting of tasks and services during boot, stopping them during shutdown and supervising them while the system is running. ([upstart homepage](http://upstart.ubuntu.com/))

-For both a list of configured services with their state is saved.
+For all a list of configured services with their state is saved.
 This state can be:

 * enabled - service gets started on boot
 * disabled - service is not started